-The Fund invests in equity securities issued by companies that are traded in, have their primary operations in, are domiciled in or derive a majority of their revenue from emerging market countries as defined by the MSCI Emerging Markets Index in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.
+The Fund invests in a globally diversified portfolio of government bonds and currencies in emerging markets in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.

-The Fund did not have any employees during the year ended 30 June 2024.
+The Fund did not have any employees during the year.

-There were no significant changes in the nature of the Fund's activities during the year ended 30 June 2024.
+There were no significant changes in the nature of the Fund's activities during the year.